 One of the questions concerned the fact that the children of the exposed islanders have not been included in the regular examination list.
 This was done because large groups of children of radiation-exposed parents have been studied in Japan.
 Since these studies, including examinations of Marshallese children of exposed parents, revealed no distinct genetic effects, it was felt that regular examinations of the Marshallese children born of exposed parents was not necessary.
-To quote form a letter from one of the foremost human geneticists, Dr. J. V. Neel, Professor of Human Genetics at the University of Michigan: "... there is no evidence that genetic change was induced in children born of the exposed Marshallese any more than there is unequivocal evidence of damage in the children born of the exposed Japanese."
+To quote from a letter from one of the foremost human geneticists, Dr. J. V. Neel, Professor of Human Genetics at the University of Michigan: "... there is not evidence that genetic change was induced in children born of the exposed Marshallese any more than there is unequivocal evidence of damage in the children born of the exposed Japanese."
 He pointed out, however, that there are some 15-20 dominantly inherited syndromes that might possibly be related to radiation exposure.
 Even if one of these occurred, it would be impossible to say it was due to radiation.
 It is most unlikely that any Marshallese child would develop such a syndrome.
-Nevertheless, if any child of an exposed Marshallese did, they would receive special treatment.
+Nevertheless, if any child or an exposed Marshallese did, they would receive special treatment.
 A program for examination of all children on Utirik is discussed later in this letter.
 Several of your questions suggest that the dose received by the Utirik people might have been higher than calculated.
-Although the estimated doses received by both Rongelap and Utirik people are inexact, a review of the data indicates that the dose estimates are reasonable estimates.
-There were marked early effects in the Rongelap people, but the lack of acute symptoms and the minimal blood changes detectable by statistical means in Utirik individuals is consistent with a small dose.
-The fact that the Utirik people were returned to their home island several months after the fallout would not have contributed to any significant increase in dose since surveys of the island revealed that the radiation levels were very low, the gamma exposure less than made per day, not significantly higher than many places in the world and the levels of radioisotopes in soil and plants were well below the accepted permissible levels.
+There were marked early effects in the Rongelap people, but the lack of acute symptoms and the minimal blood changes detectable only by statistical means in Utirik individuals is consistent with the smaller dose of 14 rads (see Table I).
+In answer to your question about lingering radiation, it is true that there has been a small additional dose to the people living on Utirik and Rongelap from a slight amount of fallout left on the islands.
+However, this dose is small and would not be expected to produce any observable effects.
+Radiation from the fallout is getting less and less.
+The dose estimates from residual fallout is currently being reevaluated.